-Cease-and-desist letters aren't usually associated with a humorous tone, but levity can sometimes be more effective than dry threats, as Anca Draganescu-Pinawin explains.
+Cease-and-desist letters aren't usually associated with a humorous tone, but levity can sometimes be more effective than dry threats.

 On 23 September 2020, Bill Murray was sent a cease-and-desist letter by Peter Paterno of the law firm King, Holmes, Paterno and Soriano LLP, representing the rock band the Doobie Brothers.
 The letter called out William Murray Golf, the apparel brand set up by Murray and his five brothers (in a nod to one of his career-defining roles as a deranged gamekeeper in Caddyshack), for using the Doobie Brothers’ song Listen to the Music, among others, without permission.
 Given the dry, even stodgy phrasing one might expect from legal correspondence, Paterno’s letter is worth reading in full as a daring, tongue-in-cheek exercise in dry humour.
 Where he would be expected to specify the law that Murray is infringing, Paterno writes instead: